You-Gao/Blog/_work/2025-03-26-neocities.md

 # Neocities & UX

-I went down the rabbit hole of exploring "the indie web" and "personal sites" via webrings; I think you should too.
+I went down the rabbit hole of exploring "*the indie web*" and "*personal sites*" via webrings; I think you should too.
 But that's not the point; this post is about me summarizing the insights I gained on web design, particularly UX design, from my adventure.

 The reason why Neocities is such a compelling case study for UX design is precisely because the "site masters" don't have to design for the "*other*" as the site is meant to be a representation of the creator.
 This trait of the indie web is what I see as the core principle of UX, which is how to design an identity.
 UX in contrast with UI, as UI can be considered a relatively "*solved*" field in terms of best practices that have been optimized for user psychology[^1].